oselly/Atomic/README.md

 Front End

+Sln file is found in the .\FrontEnd\atomictaskmanagement\ folder and is just called AtomicTaskManagement.sln

 Hopefully it should just be a case of installing the required packages via npm install and then running the solution.
 The base URL for the API is currently hardcoded into the the BaseService.ts file, this is awful, I know it's awful and wouldn't get deployed anywhere other than localhost.
 I just ran out of time to get the local environment variables (visual studio probably didn't help).
 You might just need to check that this is the same as your API url.

+Unfortunately I ran out of time to get the front end tests plugged into the React app.
+The Client side grid has UI Controls for filtering/sorting etc but they're handled natively by the Datagrid Component rather than interacting with the controls on the API end point.

 Design Considerations (In no particular order as they're copied from my notes as I was working)